HOW YOU CAN HELP

 This run is about stepping up and doing something to help.

-Before I became a firefighter with Fire and Rescue NSW, I spent over 20 years playing professional NRL.
+Before I became a firefighter with Fire and Rescue NSW, I’ve spent over 20 years as a professional athlete.

 I’ve been on the front line of devastating fires and emergencies involving children with serious burn injuries.
 I’ve stood in hospitals and seen what recovery actually looks like, not just physically, but emotionally for the child and their family.